 Turn on the Firewall

-The first step to securing any Mac is enabling the firewall, which blocks any unwanted incoming network connections.
-You might think the firewall is enabled by default but it often isn't.
+Another step you could take to help secure your Mac is to enable the firewall, which blocks any unwanted incoming network connections.
+You might think the firewall is enabled by default, but it often isn't.
 (And, no, we have no idea why not.)
 Luckily, enabling it is dead easy and doing so is entirely wise.

 Here's how to turn on the Firewall on a Mac

-- Click the Firewall tab in the System Preferences > Security & Privacy pane we just opened.
+- Click the Firewall tab in the System Preferences > Security & Privacy pane.

 - Click the padlock icon at the bottom left to unlock system settings (you'll need to type your login password when prompted).